JaqueIsBaque/Valyrio/README.md

 Valyrio is both a variable- and a stack-based language.
 Each program is prefixed with a letter that determines the mode and the symbol ` ∫ ` to tell the program it is the tag

-There are 5 different modes in Valyrio
+There are 4 different modes in Valyrio

-    c   Code-Golf:  Designed specifically for code-golf; each builtin is equal to 1 byte d   Debugging:  Rather than running the code, it finds any errors and prints them e   Executing:  Runs the code while ignoring any errors f   Full mode:  Runs the code, then outputs any errors found
+    d   Debugging:  Rather than running the code, it finds any errors and prints them e   Executing:  Runs the code while ignoring any errors f   Full mode:  Runs the code, then outputs any errors found